 The commissioning responsibilities for the Framework transferred to Whaikaha on 1 July 2022.

-The Ombudsman's report identified that the current Framework does not always meet the needs of all care recipients.
-Living environment and infrastructure deficits, workforce shortages, and funding and capacity challenges are multicausal and result in critical issues, and Te Tiriti o Waitangi principles are not well embedded into the approach.
+The Ombudsman's 2021 Oversight Report identified that the current Framework does not always meet the needs of all care recipients.
+Living environment and infrastructure deficits, workforce shortages, and funding and capacity challenges are multi-causal and result in critical issues, and Te Tiriti o Waitangi principles are not well embedded into the approach.

 Whaikaha has developed a work programme to address the key issues raised in the 2021 Ombudsman's investigation and in the wider Framework.
-Whaikaha released the High and Complex Framework Operational Strategy in August 2023 which is a strategic response to the Ombudsman's Oversight Report.
+Whaikaha released the High and Complex Framework Operational Strategy in August 2023 which is a strategic response to the Ombudsman's 2021 Oversight Report.